Light- and heavy-quark symmetries and the $Y(4230)$, $Y(4360)$, $Y(4500)$, $Y(4620)$ and $X(4630)$ resonances: Conclusions

 The previous predictions can be further refined by considering a second non-diagonal $D^* \bar{D}_1 \to D_1 \bar{D}^*$ term involving a magnetic-like quadrupolar M2 contribution to the $D^* \to D_1$ transition.
 We call this possibility the $Y^*$-counting, as we determine the new coupling associated with the M2 interaction from the mass of the $Y(4360)$.
-The inclusion of this interaction improves the predictions of the mass of the candidate molecular configurations for the $Y(4620)$ --- the $1^{--}$ $D_s D_{s1}$ configuration --- which now becomes a bound state.
+The inclusion of this interaction improves the predictions of the mass of the candidate molecular configurations for the $Y(4620)$ --- the $1^{--}$ $D_s \bar{D}_{s1}$ configuration --- which now becomes a bound state.

 Yet, a further improvement is possible: the mass difference of the ground and excited states of the P-wave charmed mesons is merely $39\,{\rm MeV}$ ($34\,{\rm MeV}$) for the non-strange (strange) case, suggesting the inclusion of the coupled channel effects related to the $D_1 \to D_2^*$ transitions.
 This choice results for instance in a moderate improvement of the attraction and binding of the candidate configuration for the $Y(4620)$.
-The molecules where coupled channel effects are more conspicuous are the $J^{PC} = 1^{-+}$ and $2^{-+}$ $D_s^* D_{s1}$ systems, which are both attractive now.
-In particular, there is a near-threshold $2^{-+}$ $D_s^* D_{s1}$ bound state that might very well correspond to the $X(4630)$ discovered by the LHCb~\cite{Aaij:2021ivw}, the spin and parity of which are expected to be $J^P = 1^-$ or $2^-$.
+The molecules where coupled channel effects are more conspicuous are the $J^{PC} = 1^{-+}$ and $2^{-+}$ $D_s^* \bar{D}_{s1}$ systems, which are both attractive now.
+In particular, there is a near-threshold $2^{-+}$ $D_s^* \bar{D}_{s1}$ bound state that might very well correspond to the $X(4630)$ discovered by the LHCb~\cite{Aaij:2021ivw}, the spin and parity of which are expected to be $J^P = 1^-$ or $2^-$.

 However there are limitations to the conclusions we draw in this manuscript.
-For starters neither the $Y(4230)$ or $Y(4360)$ are expected to be fully molecular, particularly when one considers their relatively large binding energies.
+For starters neither the $Y(4230)$ or $Y(4360)$ are expected to be fully molecular, particularly when one considers their relatively large binding energies, which suggests that the $c\bar{c}$ components of their wave functions~\cite{LlanesEstrada:2005hz,Li:2009zu} are probably important.
 Yet, we believe that the symmetry considerations on which our analysis rests will more likely than not supersede the specific details about the structure of these two resonances: the $Y(4500)$ and $Y(4620)$ are actually predicted as hidden-strange partners of the $Y(4230)$ or $Y(4360)$.
-This point could be dilucidated by future theoretical analyses.
+This point could be elucidated by future theoretical analyses.